Summary of and link to an AVAR paper addressing some of the pitfalls of using malware simulation in product testing.

 EICAR (formerly known as the European Institute for Computer Anti-virus Research, though that title hasn’t been used for a good while) is best known for its yearly conference and for the EICAR test file, which can be used as an installation check with most anti-virus programs to check that it’s installed and active.

-Sadly, I've been in this business long enough to remember when the EICAR test file was not detected by most AV programs: one or two actually had test files with similar functionality, but they were detected as test files only by their products.
+Sadly, I’ve been in this business long enough to remember when the EICAR test file was not detected by most AV programs: one or two security vendors had test files with similar functionality, but they were detected as test files (and as pseudo-malware) only by their products.

 Any researcher with the most modest public profile is used to being asked for virus samples.
 Traditionally, we’ve advocated the use of alternatives, especially the EICAR test file, to anyone who doesn’t have access to malware through mainstream, trusted channels, as a way of simulating malware behaviour without the attendant risks of genuinely malicious behaviour.
 But is the EICAR file really suitable for the range of scenarios for which it is prescribed?